ECGOPS/OMSDEMO/SECURITY_REPORT.md

 ## ✅ CONCLUSION

 All critical security vulnerabilities have been identified and successfully remediated.
-The ECG Outage Management System now implements industry-standard security measures and is ready for secure production deployment.
+The ECG Network Management System now implements industry-standard security measures and is ready for secure production deployment.

 **Final Status: FULLY SECURE** ✅